United States Distance Learning Association (USDLA) Announces 2024 International Distance Learning Award Winners

 “Every year, the United States Distance Learning Association (USDLA) presents awards in five categories.” says Chuck Sengstock, President of USDLA.
 “This international awards program recognizes the best of the best in distance learning.
 The USDLA is proud of this year's winners and pleased to recognize their accomplishments”.

-Each year, the annual award winners are recognized by the Association at the USDLA National Conference Awards ceremony and presented a physical award.
-To learn more about the 2024 National Conference please visit us at https://usdla.org/2024-national-conference/.
+Annual award winners are recognized by the Association at the USDLA National Conference Awards luncheon and presented a physical award.
+To learn more about the 2024 National Conference, June 17-20, in St. Louis, MO please visit us at https://usdla.org/2024-national-conference/.

 This year, the following institutions were chosen by the review committee to receive awards in their respective categories: